IgorRC/IgorRC/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying computer science and systems engineering at national agrarian university of the jungle.
+- 🎓 &nbsp; Studying computer science and systems engineering at UNAS.

 - 🌱 &nbsp; learning about complex algorithms.